-Special Constables had their own magazine, the Special Constables Gazette, which gives an insight into the kind of issues they had to deal with (see Downloads link below).
+Special Constables had their own magazine, the Special Constables Gazette, which gives an insight into the kind of issues they had to deal with (see Documents).
 In the spring of 1915, 25 dressing stations were set up in different parts of the city to deal with casualties, staffed according to need.

 By 1916 the British had developed defences against the Zeppelin threat including guns and searchlights.
 They realised that the Zeppelin balloons were very vulnerable to explosive shells which set light to the hydrogen.
 In 1917 Zeppelin raids were called off.
 However, both sides had realised the importance of air warfare and aeroplane technology developed rapidly.